Particular/docs.particular.net/README.md

 For more complex changes you should fork and then submit a pull request.
 This is useful if you are proposing multiple file changes

  1. [Fork](https://help.github.com/forking/) on GitHub.
- 1. Clone your fork locally.
+ 1. Clone the fork locally.
- 1. Work on your feature.
+ 1. Work on the feature.
  1. Push the up to GitHub.
  1. Send a Pull Request on GitHub.